GLP-1 medication could help you reach your weight loss goals.

 Semaglutide is injected once a week, on the same day each week.
 It can be given at any time of day, without regard to meals.
 You’ll typically start with a low semaglutide dose and work your way up every 4 weeks until reaching 2.4 mg once weekly — the target maintenance dose.
 But if you can’t tolerate the 2.4 mg dose, you may be instructed to inject 1.7 mg weekly as your maintenance dose.

 This semaglutide dosing schedule is meant to help manage potential side effects.
-If you cannot tolerate semaglutide, your prescriber may lower your dose or have you stop taking it.
+If you’re unable to tolerate semaglutide, your prescriber may lower your dose or have you stop taking it.

 Tirzepatide is administered subcutaneously once a week, usually starting at a dose of 2.5 mg and potentially increasing up to a maximum of 15 mg.
 Subcutaneous administration involves injecting the medication into the layer of tissue directly beneath the skin, allowing for gradual absorption into the bloodstream.
 These injections are typically given at an angle into fatty areas of the body, such as the abdomen, thighs, or upper arms.
 Brand name medications like Zepbound and Mounjaro are available in convenient pre-measured auto-injector pens, making them user-friendly.

-Most patients maintain therapeutic dosages of 5 or 7.5 mg weekly, though higher concentrations are also available.
-An initial dosing schedule establishes the titration protocol and achieves the maintenance dosage.
+Most patients maintain therapeutic dosages of 5 mg or 7.5 mg weekly, though higher concentrations are also available.
+An initial dosing schedule is used to establish the titration protocol and achieve the maintenance dosage.

 Semaglutide vs Tirzepatide